 - “Birth Control May Help or Even Worsen PMS — Here’s How to Deal” by Adrienne Santos-Longhurst (That’s me!)

-- “How to Figure Out Which Birth Control Method Is Right for You” by Gabrielle Kassel
+- “How to Find the Best Birth Control Method for Your Lifestyle” by Gabrielle Kassel

 - “How to Access Free or Low-Cost Birth Control in Each State” by Gabrielle Kassel